 Now we're most certainly not very un-good with numbers, but we're no financial analysts either, so don't expect us to be dividing social allowance of Bluehole's lift-boys with the distance they cover per annum to deduce some number that shows how company stock performed in Maui.
 We're measuring a pulse, baby - by way of traffic stats.

-Also, don't think we're advocating hysteria or anything, because we're not - the game is still a firm favourite on Steam's charts , almost quadrupling the figures of its next best competitor.
+Also, don't think we're advocating hysteria or anything, because we're not - the game is still a , almost quadrupling the figures of its next best competitor.
 So, even the 600K loss doesn't really seem that tragic.
 Not for PUBG, not yet.

 Not all is as peachy though - remember how only months earlier, PUBG Corp's survival shooter was racking up 3 million concurrent users, with everyone wondering as to why?
 The graphics were quirky and glitchy, performance was lousy, etc. Epic's Fortnite Battle Royale is picking up speed somewhat fast and in general just looks vastly superior.